ejgallego/coq-serapi/README.md

 permanent, or override the provided default.

-Another alternative is to modify your `findlib.conf` file to add Coq's path to findlib's search path.
+Another alternative is to modify your `findlib.conf` file to add Coq's path to findlib's search path: for example, edit the file `~/.opam/4.04.2/lib/findlib.conf` and change `path="/home/egallego/.opam/4.04.2/lib"` by `path="/home/egallego/.opam/4.04.2/lib:/home/egallego/external/coq-v8.7"`.

 This is convenient to use `merlin`.
-If you install Coq globally, these steps may not be needed, findlib may be able to locate Coq for you; YMMV.
+If you install Coq globally, these steps may not be needed, findlib may be able to locate Coq for you;
+YMMV.

 ### Emacs mode